Energy-momentum conservation laws in Finsler/Kawaguchi Lagrangian formulation: Discussions

+The Lagrangian formulation using Finsler/Kawaguchi manifold also simplified the Noether's theorem.
+The symmetry of the system is exactly the symmetry of the Lagrangian, which was the metric of Finsler/Kawaguchi manifold.
+And since our Finsler/Kawaguchi manifold encapsulate both spacetime and fields equivalently, no fibered structure was required and consequently the description of symmetries were simplified, namely, no distinction such as inner and exterior symmetries were introduced.
+This is a notable calculational efficiency.
+For the future developments, we propose that Kawaguchi-Lagrangian formulation is a good candidate to construct models such as irreversible process and system which shows a hysteresis, owing to the nature of Finsler and Kawaguchi geometry.
+Also, for Finsler-Lagrangian case, change of time coordinate generates a non-perturbative transformation such that a harmonic oscillator turns into a free particle~\cite{OT2}.
+Similarly, we expect that spacetime coordinate change in Kawaguchi-Lagrangian formulation would offer us a non-perturbative transformation for field theory.

-Setting aside the problem of conserved currents of gravity, the formulation we proposed has several strong points.
-In the standard formulation, there are mainly two approaches to deal with the field theory; to consider the infinite dimensional configuration space and construct formal expressions, or to consider finite dimensional configuration space but use additional structures such as bundles.
+In the standard formulation, there are mainly two approaches to deal with the field theory; to consider the infinite dimensional configuration space and construct formal expressions, or to consider finite dimensional configuration space with jet bundle structure.
 The first expression is simple but concrete problems are difficult to handle, and the second is applicable to concrete problems, but the structures and notations maybe sometimes difficult to handle for physicists.
 Our formulation is in a sense, a mixture of both, which has the simplicity of the former and the applicability of the latter.
 The actual calculations for concrete problems are accessible for most physicists as we have shown in the examples, and we hope this formulation could be helpful to understanding both past and future problems of physics.